Saskapult/csc575project/README.md

 ## Rayile Adam V01073183 - Vocal Clip Correction
-(It records one’s voice and then alters it and then plays the altered version back.
-Maybe with a configurable delay?
-The idea is that a person can try to mimic what they hear. )

 ### Project Description
 This project focuses on building a "Mimicry Trainer" that records a user's voice and compares it to a target vocal clip.
 It analyzes pitch ($f_0$) and rhythm to provide feedback and uses signal processing to "correct" the user's voice to match the target's characteristics.